The China Crisis!

 Scott Morrison had Australia join Trump’s armada, in the middle east, to protect the flow of oil from Saudi Arabia.
 Oil being plundered from war-torn Yemen.
 It follows that our presence in the South China Sea is not about freedom of navigation as postured by Trump's U.S. and Australia.
 It’s about control of what China sees as their future energy and security needs and they will fight to the death to protect that and, in the process, crush anyone who gets in the way including Australia, as we are seeing.

 Oil and natural gas equals war and conflict and as long as we are dependent on fossil fuel, we will need our strategic alliances.
 After being pounded by the pandemic we also need the support of our largest trading partner as our economic dependency on China 'will not change' irrespective of what Scott Morrison says.
 Being stuck between a rock and a hard place is part of being PM and this is one time I sympathise with Mr Morrison.
-That being said, he also spouts about sovereignty and he needs to put Australians first and, weigh-up bowing down to "Big Oil" dictating U.S. policy.
+That being said, he also spouts about sovereignty and he needs to put Australians first and, weigh-up bowing down to "Big Oil" and the associated war machine dictating U.S. policy.

 "Once you face the real problems, there are diplomatic solutions that can be explored to manage both trade and defence alliances.
 We need to get a bit smarter.
 These energy conflicts will escalate into the future, as the world runs out of oil and natural gas.
 The only real solution, to stop the wars, is to transition away from fossil fuel towards renewable clean energy and, in the process, avoid catastrophic climate change.
 There is a much bigger picture becoming apparent to world leaders who are starting to understand the duel importance of climate action."